 Students are identified by the SENCo as requiring assessment.
 A visit by the external assessor is arranged.
 The assessor conducts the standard tests and completes the assessments.
-Form 8 is completed.
+All the forms necessary, including form 8 are completed and held on file.